-CIRS can be difficult to diagnose because of the list of mold related symptoms is so extensive.
+CIRS can be difficult to diagnose because the list of mold-related symptoms is so extensive.
 Many of the symptoms could be linked to other numerous health conditions so CIRS is very rarely determined as the culprit.
 Here’s a test-If you live in an area that has suffered water damage or has been affected by mold, ask your doctor about CIRS.
-If you have not been feeling well for long periods of time and are in an area with a mold related concern, be sure to speak to your doctor.
+If you have not been feeling well for long periods of time and are in an area with a mold-related concern, be sure to speak to your doctor.

 Mold Remediation in San Diego, CA

 If you are concerned about mold in your home, contact the professionals at Abbotts Fire and Flood.
 You can incur further health concerns by handling mold without the proper training or equipment.
-You may be part of the population that do not have a genetic weakness, however, proper mold remediation is still important in the prevention of mold related illness.
+You may be part of the population that does not have a genetic weakness, however, proper mold remediation is still important in the prevention of mold-related illness.
 Your local team of mold remediation experts in San Diego is Abbotts Fire and Flood.
 Call us today at 619-794-0092.